The 13 Best Dog-Friendly Activities in Dallas-Fort Worth

 Unleash your canine’s inner party animal

 Sometimes we all need to let loose and have some unbridled fun.
 For dogs, that means going off-leash and having a little booty-sniffing party with other pets in a safe, fenced-in environment.
 Several dog parks around town meet those needs, led by destination-worthy standouts White Rock Lake Dog Park, with its views of the water and separate small and large dog play areas, as well as the mural-laden Bark Park Central in Deep Ellum.
-Of course, watching puppies play is only made better with a refreshing beverage in hand, so you might as well head to either the Fort Worth or Uptown Dallas locations of Mutts Canine Cantina (coming soon to Allen).
+Of course, watching puppies play is only made better with a refreshing beverage in hand, so you might as well head to either the Fort Worth, Allen, or Uptown Dallas locations of Mutts Canine Cantina.
 There, you can enjoy burgers and cocktails while the tail-waggers snack on pupsicles and bite-size beef franks between ball-chasing and dips in the wading pools.

 Kick back with your dog on a luxe staycation